 Cleared for Approach!
 Improve your flying substantially, fly through clouds, and increase the utility of your pilot license with an Instrument Rating.
-Gain proficiency and become a safer pilot with Instrument Training at Twin Cities Aviation!
+Gain proficiency and become a safer pilot with Instrument Training at Twin Cities Flight Training!

 • Hold at least a private pilot certificate.